developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether Zebra Extended Bug Reporting should display an option to initiate a Bug Report in the menu which appears after long-pressing the power key on the device.

-- When the value ***Off*** is chosen, Zebra Extended Bug Reporting will NOT add an option to the menu.
+- When the value ***Off*** is chosen, Zebra Extended Bug Reporting does NOT add an option to the menu.

-- When the value ***On*** is chosen, Zebra Extended Bug Reporting, will add an option to the menu.
+- When the value ***On*** is chosen, Zebra Extended Bug Reporting adds an option to the menu.

 ### Bug Reporting Configuration - ANR Error Action

 This Managed Configuration allows an Administrator using an EMM to configure whether Zebra Extended Bug Reporting should watch for the occurrence of Application Not Responding (ANR) errors and take action when they are detected.

-- When the value ***Do not capture*** is chosen, Zebra Extended Bug Reporting will NOT watch for the occurrence of ANR errors, and hence will take no action if they occur.
+- When the value ***Do not capture*** is chosen, Zebra Extended Bug Reporting does NOT watch for the occurrence of ANR errors and takes no action if they occur.

-- When the value ***Capture bug report*** is chosen, Zebra Extended Bug Reporting will watch for the occurrence of ANR errors, and will automatically initiate a Bug Report each time it detects that one has occurred.
+- When the value ***Capture bug report*** is chosen, Zebra Extended Bug Reporting watches for the occurrence of ANR errors, and will automatically initiate a Bug Report each time it detects that one has occurred.

 - When the value ***Capture logcat log*** is chosen, Zebra Extended Bug Reporting will watch for the occurrence of ANR errors, and will automatically initiate a Logcat capture each time it detects that one has occurred.